lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 For flashing PineTime over Bluetooth LE, we would need to find a suitable app for our mobile phones.
 The mobile app shall also be used to sync the current date/time with PineTime, also to forward notifications for display on PineTime.

-The [Nordic nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) mobile app works for flashing PineTime...
+The [Nordic nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) mobile app works fine for flashing PineTime...
 But it seems too complicated for most PineTime Owners.

 Here's how we may build friendly apps for Android, iOS and Linux (e.g. PinePhone) mobile phones that will work with PineTime...